Skip to content

 Professional quiz names in practice

+Write a welcome slide that hooks them in the first 5 seconds.
 The welcome slide is your pitch.
 A weak welcome slide - or no welcome slide at all - loses customers before they've answered a single question.

 A strong welcome slide does three things: